-Sure, it would be nice to enroll in a whiskey “master class” to unravel and understand this vast spirits category.
-But the following books all take an educational approach, schooling readers in whiskey, minus the classroom.
+Sure, it would be nice to enroll in a whiskey master class to unravel and understand this vast spirits category.
+But the following books all take that same kind of educational approach, schooling readers in whiskey—minus the classroom.

-If you don’t have a semester to devote to learning about whiskey, pick up one of the following books and use it as a lesson plan.
+If you don’t have a semester to devote to learning about whiskey, grab one of the following books and use it as a lesson plan.
 Whether you choose to speed-read or take a more leisurely approach, the expert authors of these books have laid the groundwork for deepening your whiskey knowledge.
-From a laser-focused guide to how whiskey is made to a plain-spoken approach to tastings to a more comprehensive encyclopedia-like tome, each of the following books will arm you with fresh information about whiskey.
+From a plain-spoken approach to tastings to a more comprehensive encyclopedia-like tome, each of the following books will arm you with fresh information about whiskey.